exasol/glue-connector/doc/user_guide/user_guide.md

 - Type "S3" to Filter Policies and press enter, and then select `AmazonS3FullAccess` policy
 - Type "Glue" and press enter, and then select `AWSGlueServiceRole` policy
 - Similarly, search for and add `AmazonEC2ContainerRegistryReadOnly` policy
-- These are the default policy roles, however, please change them accordingly
+- **Note:** These are the default policy roles, however, please change them accordingly.
+See the AWS Glue Studio [documentation on minimum required permissions](https://docs.aws.amazon.com/glue/latest/ug/setting-up.html#getting-started-min-privs-connectors).
 - Then click next, and provide a descriptive Role name and Role description
 - Add tags, review and click "Create role" button

 ![Exasol AWS Glue Studio IAM Role](img/iam_role.png)

-Please read about the AWS Glue Studio [documentation on minimum required permissions](https://docs.aws.amazon.com/glue/latest/ug/setting-up.html#getting-started-min-privs-connectors).

 ## Setting up the Connector

 To setup the connector you will first need to login to your AWS account.
 Then, go to the Exasol AWS Glue Studio [connector marketplace](https://aws.amazon.com/marketplace/pp/prodview-2mlebkenfsg7o) page, and click on "Continue to Subscribe" button.

-Once you accepted the terms and conditions, click on "Usage" tab, go to "View usage instructions" and click to "Activate the Glue connector from AWS Glue Studio" link.
+Once you accepted the terms and conditions, click on "Usage" tab, go the "View usage instructions" and click to "Activate the Glue connector from AWS Glue Studio" link.

 ![Exasol AWS Glue Studio Marketplace](img/marketplace.png)